 How often you go to your second home or how much it is lived in also affects the price of your premium.

 Why is insurance necessary?
 Due to the unexpected nature of life!
 Avoid being caught without defense.
 The moment has come to ensure your family’s safety.
 It’s time to consult an insurance professional.

 The type of coverage for your second home usually covers:

 This pays for the repair of the rebuilding of your home’s physical structure.
-Damages caused by fire, smoke, explosion, theft, vandalism, and falling objects are just some of the events that are included in the list.
+Damages due to fire, smoke, explosion, theft, vandalism, and falling objects are just some of the events that are on the list.

 Also known as coverage B, this policy covers other structures within your property other than the house itself.
-Any structure that has a space between it and your main house is considered as other structures.
+Any structure that has a space between it and your main house is considered another structure.
 This includes:

 - Swimming pool